itway/itway/readme.md

 The basic goal is to create a really scalable app based on Laravel with all the interesting stuff!
 If you like Laravel framework and want to show people what you can build please **join**
 ___
-###    Join our team and lets make something amazing
+####    Join our team and lets make something amazing
 ---
-###Installation guide
+**Installation guide**
-1. download over git clone
+> 1. download over git clone
-2. install redis on your system if windows https://github.com/ServiceStack/redis-windows
+> 2. install redis on your system if windows https://github.com/ServiceStack/redis-windows
-3. prepare db on your system with its name
+> 3. prepare db on your system with its name
-4. create .env file from .example.env file insert your config for db, mailer, facebook, google, github
+> 4. create .env file from .example.env file insert your config for db, mailer, facebook, google, github
-5. run
+> 5. run

 ```bash
 composer update
 php artisan migrate